Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 To grow the Sr$_3$Ru$_2$O$_7$ thin films, the LSAT and STO substrates were kept at the optimal temperature of 625\,$\degree$C, and the oxygen partial pressure in the growth chamber was maintained at 1.42\,$\times$\,10$^{-6}$ Torr.
 The procedure for the synthesis of the Sr$_3$Ru$_2$O$_7$ films with high phase purity is described elsewhere~\cite{tian2007epitaxial}.
-For this study, LSAT with lattice parameter a = b = 3.868~\AA~\cite{ref-34, ref-37} and STO with lattice parameter a = b = 3.905~\AA~\cite{ref-34, ref-36} were chosen for controlled strain engineering, since their relatively small lattice mismatch with Sr$_3$Ru$_2$O$_7$ (a = b = 3.890~\AA)~\cite{ref-10} yields respectively compressive and tensile strains in the film.
+For this study, LSAT with lattice parameter a = b = 3.868~\AA~\cite{crystalsubstrates_lsat} and STO with lattice parameter a = b = 3.905~\AA~\cite{schmidbauer2012high} were chosen for controlled strain engineering, since their relatively small lattice mismatch with Sr$_3$Ru$_2$O$_7$ (a = b = 3.890~\AA)~\cite{ref-10} yields respectively compressive and tensile strains in the film.

 \textit{ In-situ} ARPES experiments were conducted at the temperature of 7\,K, using a state-of-the art high-resolution Scienta DA-30L electron analyzer with an energy resolution of 5\,meV.
-Figure~\ref{Fig.1}(b) schematically illustrates the angle-resolved geometry of the ARPES experiment.
-For these measurements, 6~nm thick Sr$_3$Ru$_2$O$_7$ samples were used.
+Figure~\ref{Fig.1}(b) shows the angle-resolved geometry of the ARPES experiment.
+For these measurements, 6~nm thick Sr$_3$Ru$_2$O$_7$ samples were used, which corresponds to approximately 3 unit cells of Sr$_3$Ru$_2$O$_7$.
 This was the optimal thickness ensuring high surface quality for the acquisition of high quality ARPES data.
 The theoretical investigations were carried out using pseudopotential, plane-wave implementation of DFT as described in Ref.~\cite{ref-04_1, gebreyesus2022electronic}.